 The American Society for the Prevention of Cruelty to Animals (ASPCA) tried to identify the anonymous hero so they could thank him while the British Royal Society for the Prevention of Cruelty to Animals (RSPCA) also wanted to pay tribute.

-Unfortunately but unsurprisingly, the Legion refused to give up the man’s identity, so we may never know who the man was, although you’d assume that by now perhaps his anonymity has become less important.
+Unfortunately but unsurprisingly, the Legion refused to give up the identity of the man in the photo or any of the other men in the unit who helped the animal, so we may never know who he was, although you’d assume that by now perhaps his anonymity has become less important.

 One of the sources claims the man was a ‘Harka’, an Algerian fighting on the French side, but I’ve not found any evidence that backs that up.

 In stead of thanking the individual man the Foreign Legion as a whole received a diploma or medal (not quite clear) for distinguished services to animals.

 I asked the RSPCA if they could find more information for me, but all they had was this brief mention in one of their old database:

 In the February 16th 1959 issue of the Daily Mirror we hear one more time of Bambi, who according to the journalist has been promoted to Private First Class.